aggalante/recorder-calendar/README.md

 # recorder-calendar
-Recorder calendar application using TypeScript with React
+Recorder calendar application using TypeScript with React Redux